Xiu Xiu: 2010–2017: Always to FORGET

-2017–2023: Girl with Basket of Fruit to Ignore Grief
+2017–2024: Girl with Basket of Fruit to 13" Frank Beltrame Italian Stiletto with Bison Horn Grips

 Xiu Xiu performed a long piece "Deforms the Unborn" based on the demonic possession of children at the Guggenheim Museum in May 2018.

-Xiu Xiu released their eleventh new album titled Girl with Basket of Fruit on February 8, 2019, via Polyvinyl.
+The band released their eleventh new album titled Girl with Basket of Fruit on February 8, 2019, via Polyvinyl.

 In April 2020, Xiu Xiu started a Bandcamp subscription service titled "XIU MUTHA FUCKIN XIU".
 At its basic tier, it grants access to a monthly "XIU MUTHA FUCKIN XIU" digital audio package, consisting of a new fully produced cover (notable examples being Xiu Xiu renditions of "Dancing On My Own", "In The Garage" and "Dancing with a Stranger"), an exclusive solo Xiu Xiu song, and an edition of the 12 chapter 120 part experimental piece "Lamentation".
 So far, two chapters of "Lamentation" have been revealed, chapter one being Spider Lamentation and chapter two being Woodpecker Lamentation.
 Tier two grants all the above and "30 to 50 license free samples, full stems of one Xiu Xiu song for non commercial exploration".
 Tier three includes the benefits from tiers one and two and a unique hand-made postcard illustrated by Angela Seo or Jamie Stewart with a haiku written to you and posted on the Xiuxiu69 Bandcamp page.

 Their twelfth album, Oh No, was released on March 26, 2021.
 Its lead single, "A Bottle of Rum" featuring Liz Harris, was released along with the album's announcement on January 27, 2021.
 Its second single, "Rumpus Room" featuring Liars, was released on March 4, 2021.
 "Maybae Baeby", the first single from their thirteenth studio album Ignore Grief, was released on January 12, 2023.
 The album features new member David Kendrick, formerly of Sparks and Devo.

+Their fourteenth album, 13" Frank Beltrame Italian Stiletto with Bison Horn Grips was announced on June 25th, 2024 and released on September 27th.